hollowverse-archive/clown/README.md

 |-- LICENSE # copied over from `common/LICENSE`
 ```

-### How Clown handles different file types
+### How clown handles different file types

 #### Non-existing files

-If Clown encounters a configuration file that doesn't exist in the destination project, it will copy the file over as-is.
+If clown encounters a configuration file that doesn't exist in the destination project, it will copy the file over as-is.

 #### Existing files

-If Clown encounters a configuration file that exists in both the extension folder and the destination project, it will try to merge
+If clown encounters a configuration file that exists in both the extension folder and the destination project, it will try to merge
 the content of the extension file with the content of the destination file if it knows how.

 ##### JSON files